PW Projects: Clark County 215 Beltway

 Construction Continues: The Beltway Build-Out

-Improvements to the Beltway are also be underway in the southern region of the valley with the 215 widening from I-15 to Windmill Lane.
-This project will provide one additional lane in each direction, auxilliary lanes and include the widening of 4 bridges over I-215 at Paradise Road, Warm Springs Road, Robindale Road and the Airport Connector.
+I-215, Airport Connector-Phase 1 completed widening of the 215 from I-15 to Windmill Lane.
+The project added one lane in both directions, auxiliary lanes and widened 4 bridges over I-215 at Paradise Road, Warm Springs Road, Robindale Road and the Airport Connector.

 Construction of the North 5th Street Interchange was completed in 2011.
 The project scope included roadway, bridge, drainage and utility improvements along the northern 215 Bruce Woodbury Beltway at the intersection of North 5th Street in North Las Vegas.